Centring, Opening and Cleansing the Heart

 What are Samskaras?

-Samskaras are impressions left on the heart centre from past Karmic experiences.
-We all have them , without them we would not be human, they are natural.
+Samskaras are impressions left on the heart chakra from past Karmic experiences.
+We all have them, without them we would not be human, they are natural.
 Just as a garden always has weeds, the weeds will always come and we will want to uproot them.
-So we can uproot our Samskras through yoga.
-Yoga is union of body, mind and spirit.
-It would never be possible to rid ourselves of all Samskaras but we can work with the ones that challenge us most, the ones that keep forming and manifesting into our lives. e.g. if you had a Samskara held from a previous experience where you had been betrayed by a lover, you may keep attracting a similar experience to you so that you can eventually release and heal the blockage in your heart.
+So we can uproot our Samskras through yoga, a union of body, mind and spirit.
+It would never be possible to rid ourselves of all Samskaras but we can work with the ones that challenge us most, the ones that keep forming and manifesting into our lives. e.g. if you had a Samskara held from a previous experience where you had been betrayed by a lover, you may keep attracting a similar experience to you so that you can eventually release and heal the blockage in your heart chakra.
 This can be painful but in the long run it will help you to move more freely through your soul journey.

 The memory of why we have a particular Samskara may now be gone, if it has affected us from a past life we would not know the cause.
 But the impression on our heart is still there.